Powder: Transport

 Powders are transported in the atmosphere differently from a coarse granular material.
 For one thing, tiny particles have little inertia compared to the drag force of the gas that surrounds them, and so they tend to go with the flow instead of traveling in straight lines.
 For this reason, powders may be an inhalation hazard.
 Larger particles cannot weave through the body's defenses in the nose and sinus, but will strike and stick to the mucous membranes.
-The body then moves the mucous out of the body to expel the particles.
+The body then moves the mucus out of the body to expel the particles.
 The smaller particles on the other hand can travel all the way to the lungs from which they cannot be expelled.
 Serious and sometimes fatal diseases such as silicosis are a result from working with certain powders without adequate respiratory protection.

 Also, if powder particles are sufficiently small, they may become suspended in the atmosphere for a very long time.
 Random motion of the air molecules and turbulence provide upward forces that may counteract the downward force of gravity.
 Coarse granulars, on the other hand, are so heavy that they fall immediately back to the ground.
 Once disturbed, dust may form huge dust storms that cross continents and oceans before settling back to the surface.
 This explains why there is relatively little hazardous dust in the natural environment.
 Once aloft, the dust is very likely to stay aloft until it meets water in the form of rain or a body of water.
 Then it sticks and is washed downstream to settle as mud deposits in a quiet lake or sea.
 When geological changes later re-expose these deposits to the atmosphere, they may have already cemented together to become mudstone, a type of rock.
 For comparison, the Moon has neither wind nor water, and so its regolith contains dust but no mudstone.